claudio-cruz/taskify_app/README.md

 3. Version Compatibility: There were incompatibilities between React, Bootstrap, and Node.js versions, requiring multiple restarts of the project.
 4. FindDOMNode Error: The usage of React.StrictMode caused a FindDOMNode error, which needed to be resolved.
 The tutors played a crucial role in resolving these issues and providing guidance throughout the development process.
 Their assistance was instrumental in overcoming these challenges and ensuring the successful completion of the project.
+5. iOS Error: I've observed an issue with the app on iOS devices.
+Users can create an account successfully; however, when they log in with the correct credentials, the app redirects them to the home page as if they are logged out, instead of being logged in.
+Unfortunately, I couldn't find a solution to this problem within the given time frame.
+It's worth mentioning that the app works fine on Android and other platforms.

 ## Credits